-• our MP-RAM algorithm is 2-10 times faster than the standard algorithm: the speed-up is by a factor of 2 for small patterns (k < 5) and can reach a factor of 10 for large windows and large patterns ($w \ge 30$, $k \ge 20$); in average, our MP-RAM algorithm is 3 times faster than the standard algorithm.
+- Fig. 5 shows that (i) the preprocessing of our first method is quite dependent of the pattern, but after the preprocessing our algorithm runs in constant time equal to the length of the text, for all patterns, and (ii) our MP-RAM algorithm is less dependent on the pattern. - our MP-RAM algorithm is 2-10 times faster than the standard algorithm: the speed-up is by a factor of 2 for small patterns (k < 5) and can reach a factor of 10 for large windows and large patterns (w≥30, k≥20); in average, our MP-RAM algorithm is 3 times faster than the standard algorithm.

-The agrep program of [WM92] solves the WESP (and not the WASP) in the special case when the window size is close to the pattern size, i.e. $w < \min(2k, 2k + 9)$.
+The agrep program of [22] solves the WESP (and not the WASP) in the special case when the window size is close to the pattern size, i.e. $w < \min(2k, 2k + 9)$.
 We compared our MP-RAM algorithm with agrep: we ran both programs on a DEC-alpha, and measured time using the UNIX time command.
-In all the cases that we tested (we tested cases when the encoding of a state of automaton \mathcal{A} of Theorem 1 fits in one or two computer words, i.e. $k \log w \leq 64$), our MP-RAM algorithm is 20% faster than agrep for elapsed time in seconds and it is 2 times faster than agrep for CPU user time.
+In all the cases that we tested (we tested cases when the encoding of a state of automaton \mathscr{A} of Theorem 1 fits in one or two computer words, i.e. $k \log w \leq 64$), our MP-RAM algorithm is 20% faster than agrep for elapsed time in seconds and it is 2 times faster than agrep for CPU user time.

-5 Conclusion
+5. Conclusion